 There are so many flights to and from Australia, So many ways of doing it.
 It really depends how adventurous you are, For example, why not book somewhere halfway for a couple of days, weeks or months.
-Don’t might sleeping at an airport 42hour flight from London are Available.
+Don’t mind sleeping at an airport 42hour flight from London are Available.

 Play around with dates, times, destinations, Split the journey, Do this with different websites

 Here are a couple of websites (sometimes booking direct isn’t best) Some say do it in private mode as you do for the naughty stuff.
 Stops cookies and price raises

 - Cheap flights

 Once you Have done all this you can even ring them and see if they can better the deal.
 It might seem like a lot of effort but it can turn an $800 flight into a $400 flight within 2 hours.
 Saving you $200 dollars an hour!

 What items do I need to get ready for my trip?

 Unless you are planning on going straight into the outback, there are shops so don’t worry too much.
 The key is not to overpack-you will be buying stuff out there.
 But saying this, things are easier to have with you rather than to buy when you arrive as there is a lot to see and do.
 You will need a large rucksack- 70litre capacity should be enough to fit everything in.
 The Key is Packing Light; Here is a list of everything you may need!